District Referral

 ESL Core Subjects

-The ESL Core Subjects EC-6 certification area will allow a participant to teach English, language arts and Reading (ELAR), math, science, social studies, music, art, health and physical education, Early Childhood through 6th grade to English Learners.
+The ESL Core Subjects EC-6 certification area will allow a participant to teach English language arts and Reading (ELAR), math, science, social studies, music, art, health, and physical education in Early Childhood through 6th grade to English Learners.

 Bilingual Core Subjects

-The Bilingual Core Subjects certification area allows participants demonstrating proficiency in Spanish to teach English language arts and Reading (ELAR), Spanish language arts and reading (SLAR) math, science, social studies, music, art, health and physical education, Early Childhood – 6th grade in a bilingual environment.
+The Bilingual Core Subjects certification area allows participants demonstrating proficiency in Spanish to teach English language arts and Reading (ELAR), Spanish language arts and reading (SLAR), math, science, social studies, music, art, health, and physical education in Early Childhood through 6th grade in a bilingual environment.

 Dual Certification